-Detail Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £' 000 Impact on total net expenditure £'000 The council incorrectly included internal Cr Gross Expenditure Nil Nil recharges of £7.701m within the Net Cost of Services.
-This overstated the gross expenditure £7,701k and gross income balances.
-Dr Gross Income £7,701k The council incorrectly included covid agency Cr Gross Expenditure Nil Nil grants of £7.024m within the Net Cost of Services.
-This overstated the gross expenditure £7,024k and gross income balances.
-Dr Gross Income £7,024k The Council made an upfront pension payment Nil Dr Pension Liability Nil of £4.613m to the LGPS in 2020/21 to cover payments for 2020/21 and the next two years. £1,652k The element of upfront payment relating to 2022-23 had been incorrectly accounted for as Cr Payments in advance a prepayment in advance rather than reducing the Pension Liability. £1,652k Overall impact Nil Nil Nil
+Detail Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £' 000 Impact on total net expenditure £'000 The Council incorrectly included internal recharges of £7.701m within the Net Cr Gross Expenditure £7,701k Nil Nil Cost of Services.
+This overstated the gross expenditure and gross income balances.
+Dr Gross Income £7,701k The Council incorrectly included covid agency grants of £7.024m within the Cr Gross Expenditure £7,024k Nil Nil Net Cost of Services.
+This overstated the gross expenditure and gross income balances.
+Dr Gross Income £7,024k The Council made an upfront pension payment of £4.613m to the LGPS in Nil Dr Pension Liability £1,652k Nil 2020/21 to cover payments for 2020/21 and the next two years.
+The element of upfront payment relating to 2022-23 had been incorrectly accounted for as a prepayment rather than reducing the Pension Liability.
+Cr Payments in advance £1,652k The Council removed the diminimus limit however did not amortise the intangible assets which were brought into use.
+These changes have affected the notes to the accounts.
+Dr Gross Expenditure £23k Cr Amortisation £23k £23k Various changes impacting the property, plant and equipment balance.
+These changes have affected the notes to the accounts.
+Dr Gross Expenditure £872k Cr Property, plant and equipment £872k £872k Audit fee was adjusted to agree to the audit plan.
+These changes have affected the notes to the accounts.
+Dr Gross Expenditure £10k Cr Creditors £10k £10 Overall impact £905k £905k £905k